RM plc: Holdings in Company

 8B1.
 Financial Instruments according to (DTR5.3.1R.(1) (a))

-Type of financial Expiration Exercise/ Number of voting rights that may be acquired if % of voting instrument date conversion period the instrument is exercised/converted rights Sub Total 8.B1
+Number of voting rights that Type of financial instrument Expiration date Exercise/conversion period may be acquired if the % of voting rights instrument is exercised/ converted Sub Total 8.B1

 8B2.
 Financial Instruments with similar economic effect according to (DTR5.3.1R.(1) (b))